williamle8300/SoundCloud-Genres/README.md

 =================

 ## About
-"Find the latest, and greatest songs on SoundCloud"

 Find the latest and greatest songs on SoundCloud.
-We're also thinking about offering a weekly email subscription service that will send you download links for the Top 4 in your favorite #genres.
+We're also thinking about offering a weekly email subscription service that will send you download links for the Top 4 in your favorite'd #genres.

 ## Upcoming